 The Walt Disney Company is named after its founder Walt Disney and started as an animation house in October 1923.

 Today, the company is one of the largest media conglomerates in the world with a worldwide audience.

+The Walt Disney Company is traded publicly on the New York Stock Exchange.
 It is listed under the ticker symbol DIS and is a popular long-term investment.

-Second, revenue comes from Disney Media and Entertainment Distribution, which handles global distribution, sales, advertising, operations, and technology for the company.
+Revenue also comes from Disney Media and Entertainment Distribution, which handles global distribution, sales, advertising, operations, and technology for the company.

 The rest of the company’s divisions are made up of its film and television studios.

 The Walt Disney Studios handles the theatrical side of the business.
 Disney General Entertainment Content works with its television content.